CX-Box/cxbox-doc/docs/features/element/microservices/microservices.md

     For example, map value = `customField`

     **Step4** Filter.

+    If the application lacks a filtration feature, it implies that the parameter associated with sorting would be absent.

     This example demonstrates how to select filtering conditions for a field with the String type.
 For comprehensive information on all fields available for filtering, please refer to the article

         queryParameters.getParameters().entrySet().stream().filter(f->f.getKey().contains("contains")).toList();

-    In the map key, receive the sorting direction:  `desc`  for descending or `asc` for ascending
+    In the map key, receive the filtration type.
+Can observe the relationship between standard filtering and standard field types [here](/widget/fields/filtersearchoperation/) .

     For example, map key = `customField.contains`

-    In the map value, obtain the filtering criteria for selecting specific data
+    In the map value, obtain the filtering criteria for selecting specific data.

     For example, map value = `Test data`

     ```java
     --8<--
-    {{ external_links.github_raw }}/microservice/MyEntity3800Dao.java:getList
+    {{ external_links.github_raw }}/microservice/existingmicroservices/MyEntity3800Dao.java:getList
     --8<--
     ```
-#### Delete
+#### <a id="delete">Delete</a>

 !!! tip
     In this example, we're addressing the scenario where the service obtaining data only by ID.